 - other extraordinary projects that advance AOPA’s government relations agenda.

-Capitol Connection is not to be confused with the O&P PAC, the registered political action committee (PAC) representing the O&P providers and suppliers.
+Capitol Connection is not to be confused with the O&P PAC, the registered political action committee (PAC) representing O&P providers and suppliers.
 The O&P PAC enables AOPA to contribute to the campaigns of members of Congress who share our concerns and support the future of O&P.

 Contributions to Capitol Connection may be made in the form of a personal check or drawn on corporate or business accounts.
 Voluntary corporate contributions may be deductible as ordinary and necessary business expenses but not deductible as charitable contributions.
 Please consult your tax advisor to assess your individual tax situation.